New York Liberty

 The New York Liberty are an American professional basketball team based in the New York City borough of Brooklyn.
-The Liberty compete in the Women's National Basketball Association (WNBA) as part of the league's Eastern Conference.
+The Liberty compete in the Women's National Basketball Association (WNBA) as a member of the Eastern Conference.
 The team was founded in 1997 and is one of the eight original franchises of the league.
-The team is owned by Joe Tsai, the majority owner of the Brooklyn Nets.
-The team's home games are played at Barclays Center.
+The team is owned by Joe Tsai and Clara Wu Tsai, the majority owners of the NBA's Brooklyn Nets.
+The team plays its home games at Barclays Center.

-The Liberty have qualified for the WNBA Playoffs in seventeen of its twenty-six years.
-The franchise has been home to many well-known players such as Teresa Weatherspoon, Rebecca Lobo, Becky Hammon, Leilani Mitchell, Essence Carson, Cappie Pondexter, Tina Charles, and the team's first-ever No.1 overall Draft pick Sabrina Ionescu.
-The Liberty have three conference championships and have played in the WNBA Finals four times, falling to the Houston Comets in 1997, 1999, and 2000, and losing to the Los Angeles Sparks in 2002.
-They have the most appearances in the WNBA Finals without a championship.
-They are also the oldest franchise in the WNBA without a championship.
+The Liberty have qualified for the WNBA playoffs in nineteen of its twenty-eight years.
+The franchise has been home to many well-known players such as Teresa Weatherspoon, Rebecca Lobo, Becky Hammon, Leilani Mitchell, Essence Carson, Cappie Pondexter, Tina Charles, the team's first-ever No.1 overall draft pick Sabrina Ionescu, Breanna Stewart, Jonquel Jones, and Courtney Vandersloot.

-Franchise history
+The Liberty have three conference championships, and one WNBA championship.
+They have played in the WNBA Finals six times— defeating the Minnesota Lynx in 2024, and losing to the Houston Comets in 1997, 1999, and 2000, the Los Angeles Sparks in 2002 and the Las Vegas Aces in 2023.

+The New York Liberty introduced their mascot, Ellie the Elephant, on May 6, 2021.

+History

 Early success (1997–2002)

 Prior to the team's first season, to avoid potential trademark infringement, the team purchased the trademarks of the defunct Liberty Basketball Association.

 When the WNBA opened in 1997, the Liberty were one of the first teams to choose a player, and they signed college superstar Rebecca Lobo (UConn) to a contract.
 Lobo was a starter for two seasons, but was injured in 1999.
 Her injuries eventually led to her retirement several seasons later.
 Point guard Teresa Weatherspoon emerged as a star, and the Liberty made it to the 1997 championship game, where the team lost to the Houston Comets.
 In 1999, they added Crystal Robinson with the 6th overall pick and returned to the WNBA Finals, where they again faced the Comets.
 In Game 2, Teresa Weatherspoon's halfcourt shot at the buzzer gave the Liberty a one-point road win that tied the series at a game apiece.
 However, the Liberty lost the third game of the series and the Comets became champions for a third straight time.

 In 2000, the Liberty traded for Tari Phillips who blossomed in New York and made four straight All-Star teams.
 In 2001, Weatherspoon became the WNBA's all-time assist leader.
 Teamed with Robinson, Phillips and an emerging Sue Wicks, who was once a back-up to Lobo at forward but made the 2000 All-Star game, Weatherspoon and the Liberty subsequently returned to the finals in 2000 and 2002, but lost once again to the Comets and to the Los Angeles Sparks, respectively.
 The Liberty also advanced to the WNBA Eastern Conference Finals in 2001.